-For flavors, I used garlic, onion, fresh parsley, dry dill, dry chives, salt and pepper.
-You can use all the herbs fresh if you have.
+For flavors, I used garlic, onion, fresh parsley, dry dill, dry chives, salt and black pepper.
+You can use fresh herbs if you have them.
 Dill and chives are not always easy to find, so I think using them dry is convenient.
 I like to use fresh garlic and onion but you can also use powder if you want.
 I’m personally not a fan of the powders especially when the fresh version is easily available.
 For acidity, I added lemon juice and apple cider vinegar, and for fat and liquid, extra virgin olive oil and water.

-Depending on your blender, you can start by adding less water and adjust the quantity as you blend, to achieve your desired thickness.
+Depending on your blender, you can start by adding less water and adjusting the quantity as you blend, to achieve your desired thickness.

-This sauce or dressing will go with almost anything, but it will perfectly match my Mustard Sage Crispy Wings Platter.
+This homemade ranch dressing will go with almost anything, but it will perfectly match my Mustard Sage Crispy Wing Platter.

 Cauliflower Salad with Homemade Dairy-Free Ranch Dressing